bligneri/blog/content/en/post/book-review-sense-respond.md

 summary = "A great book for knowledge workers.
 This is a map to help you navigate in our increasingly digital world.\n\nSense and respond, product management, teal organizations, reinventing organizations" tags = ["Books", "Agility"] title = "📖 Book review: Sense & Respond"
 +++

+## Intro

-#### [Sense and respond](https://senseandrespond.co) is an excellent book for knowledge workers.
+[Sense and respond](https://senseandrespond.co) is an excellent book for knowledge workers.
 This book is a great map to help you navigate in our increasingly digital world.

 This book by [Jeff Gothelf](https://twitter.com/jboogie) and [Josh Seiden](https://twitter.com/jseiden) is a much more polished product than their previous one, Lean UX.
 “Sense and respond” is synthetic, better organized and more natural to read.
 The information flows more and has been generalized to any organization.
 It covers examples from the business world.
 It also offers positive and negative examples from many industries.